Frequently Asked Questions

 What Intellectual Property Rights are Given to Industry Sponsors?

-With the exception of research service agreements, USC does not conduct work for hire in research, and therefore retains ownership of intellectual property created at USC.
+With the exception of research service agreements and industry sponsored clinical trial agreements, USC does not conduct work for hire in research, and therefore retains ownership of intellectual property created at USC.
 Sponsors receive the first right to negotiate a license with the university.
 In special cases, alternative intellectual property terms are available.

 Will Research be Published?